KevinGimbel/kevingimbel.github.io-old/projects/index.md

 customclass: page--projects
 ---

 Below you can find some of the private projects I've been working on.
-For some work related Projects refere to <a href="http://synoa.de/referenzen">my companies project page</a> &mdash; I've been involved in almost every of these projects.
+Some more can be found at the <a href="http://synoa.de/referenzen">Synoa GmbH references page</a> &mdash; at some point I was involved in any of these projects.

 #### JekyllSnippets
 I love Jekyll and because of this I started [JekyllSnippets.com](http://jekyllsnippets.com) a blog about all things related to Jekyll - links, Snippets, tutorials - you name it.
 Feel free to take a look or contribute.
 It's open-source, non-profit and free-everything.
 Enjoy!